rexresearch

 internal energy state, which, with the introduction of a second

-force, can take on a virtually infinite number of configurations.
+force, can take on a virtually infinite number of

 [0010] The mechanisms of this invention utilize a plurality of

-undulations in said material, where these undulations result from
+undulations in said material, where these undulations result

-this way is then secured in a stream of fluid, and arranged so
+material prepared in this way is then secured in a stream of

-that the longitudinal axis of the length of material is parallel
+fluid, and arranged so that the longitudinal axis of the length

-to the direction of the moving fluid, the upstream-sides of the
+of material is parallel to the direction of the moving fluid,

-material's undulations will obliquely face the direction of the
+face the direction of the movement of the fluid, and be

-movement of the fluid, and be subjected to the vector forces of
+subjected to the vector forces of the moving fluid.
+Therefore,

-the moving fluid.
-Therefore, higher water pressures will result on
+higher water pressures will result on the upstream-facing

-experience lower water pressures.
-The pressure differential
+water pressures.
+The pressure differential between the upstream

-causes the positions of the undulations within the material to
+of the undulations within the material to move in the direction

-move in the direction of the moving fluid.
+of the moving fluid.

 [0011] The presence of undulations in the material is an

-expression of internal forces held as potential energy within the
+expression of internal forces held as potential energy within

-being moved along the length of material moves off the end of this
+undulation being moved along the length of material moves off

-length of material, a new undulation must take its place at the
+the end of this length of material, a new undulation must take

-upstream end of this length of material, because the internal
+its place at the upstream end of this length of material,

-energy state of this length of material has not changed, and the
+because the internal energy state of this length of material has

-undulations are an expression of restrained forces within the
+not changed, and the undulations are an expression of restrained

 [0012] The various embodiments of the present invention can be